Fidelxyz/DXCam-CPP/README.md

 > To be completed.

-_Data obtained from running on my Laptop (i7-11800H & RTX 3060 Laptop)._
+_Data obtained from running on my Laptop (i7-11800H & RTX 3060 Laptop), which a capturing region of 1920x1080._

 ### For Max FPS Capability